mlubinsky/mlubinsky.github.com/airflow/README.md

+How to start DAG from command line:

+airflow.sh schedule -d airflow_stats_dag &

 How to disable DAG:

 1) if you set the start date of the dag to some date way in the future,